MTonilon22/WorkingContactForm/README.md

 # WorkingContactForm
-Practicing and making a simple working contact from using HTML, CSS, and Javascript as Front-end and PHP as Backend.
+Practicing and making a simple working contact form using HTML, CSS, and Javascript as Front-end and PHP as Backend.